MicrosoftDocs/sql-docs/docs/2014/reporting-services/dev-guide/batching-methods.md

 ms.assetid: 86435534-c9fe-4b49-b88c-7fb6d21976b0
 caps.latest.revision: 35
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "jhubbard"
 ---
 # Batching Methods
-  The use of SOAP headers in [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] enables you to include multiple Web service methods in a single operation.
+  The use of SOAP headers in [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] enables you to include multiple Web service methods in a single operation.
 Methods run within the scope of a single database transaction, in the order in which they are called.

  Rollback is one advantage of using multiple-method batch operations.
 If an error occurs on any of the method calls while a batch is running, the report server stops running the batch and rolls back any previous operations.
 This is useful when a method call depends on the successful completion of other method calls in that batch.